rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 > A task queue works like a restaurant.
 The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

 ... to queue import jobs and process these jobs using as many workers as available.

+> In practice,  the task queue `huey` didn't actually run tasks in parallel as this wasn't well supported on either `Windows` or the task queue database `sqlite`.
+It only ran one job at a time.

 Finally, the importer also handled files uploaded directly to the file server.
 To do so the team would have to ...